- About ARL

 1.4 Propulsion and Energetics

 Propulsion and Energetics Research supports the Army's need for higher performance propulsion systems.
-Future systems must provide reduced logistics burden (lower fuel/propellant usage) and longer life than today's systems.
+Future systems must provide reduced logistics burden (lower fuel/propellant usage), enhanced insensitivity to inadvertent ignition, and longer life than today's systems.
 Fundamental to this area are the extraction of stored chemical energy and the conversion of that energy into useful work for vehicle and projectile propulsion.
 In view of the high temperature and pressure environments encountered in these combustion systems, it is important to advance current understanding of fundamental processes as well as to advance the ability to make accurate, detailed measurements for the understanding of the dominant physical processes and the validation of predictive models.
-Thus, research in this area is characterized by a focus on high pressure, high temperature combustion processes and on the peculiarities of combustion behavior in systems of Army interest.
+Thus, research in this area is characterized by a focus on high pressure, ignition and combustion processes and on the peculiarities of behavior in systems of Army interest.

 Research on combustion phenomena relevant to engines is focused on intermittent reacting flows encountered in diesel combustion chambers and on continuous combustion characteristics of small, gas turbine combustors.
 Optimizing engine performance, through understanding and control of in-cylinder combustion dynamics, while retaining high power density, is a major objective.
-This focus leads to a strong emphasis on fuel injection processes, jet break-up, atomization and spray dynamics, ignition, and subsequent heterogeneous flame propagation.
+This focus leads to emphasis on fuel injection processes, jet break-up, atomization and spray dynamics, ignition, and subsequent heterogeneous flame propagation that will elucidate the underlying physics of these processes.
 Research on heterogeneous flames requires supporting study into kinetic and fluid dynamic models, turbulent flame structure, soot formation and destruction, flame extinction, surface reactions, multiphase heat transfer, and other factors that are critical to an understanding of engine performance and efficiency.
 An additional consideration is the high pressure/temperature environment encountered in advanced engines, which influences liquid behavior and combustion processes at near-critical and super-critical conditions.
-Of particular interest are investigations of fundamental characteristics related to highly stressed engines, such as elevated temperature and pressure combustion, accelerated mixing, and transient heat transfer.
-Engine performance degradation under low temperature conditions due to reduced fuel volatility, high oil viscosity, poor atomization and vaporization, etc., is a major concern.
-Fundamental research is needed in many areas, including low temperature physical and chemical rate processes, instantaneous friction and wear mechanisms, and combustion instability effects at low temperatures.
+Fundamental research is needed in many areas, including low temperature physical and chemical rate processes, and combustion instability effects at low temperatures.
 New characterization methods to investigate kinetics and flame phenomena at high pressure are needed.
-New computational methods to be able to model complex reacting systems are also needed.
+New computational and theoretical methods to be able to model complex reacting systems are also needed.
 With advances in sensing, modeling, and control architectures, it is becoming possible to further optimize the performance of combustion systems.
-Providing the foundations for such active control is also a major goal of the program.
+Providing the foundations for such active control is also a goal of the program.

 1.4.2 Propellant Combustion Processes

-Research on propellant combustion processes is focused on understanding the dynamics of the planned and inadvertent ignition and subsequent combustion of energetic materials used for propulsion in gun and missile systems and in ordinance.
+Research on propellant combustion processes isfocused on understanding the dynamics of the planned and inadvertent ignition and subsequent combustion of energetic materials used for propulsion in gun and missile systems and in ordinance.
 The program is also addressing the characterization of advanced energetic materials, e.g., those based on nanoscale structures and/or ingredients.
-Basic research is needed in several areas, including: thermal pyrolysis of basic ingredients and solid propellants; flame spreading over unburned surfaces (particularly in narrow channels); surface reaction zone structure of burning propellants; chemical kinetics and burning mechanisms; propellant flame structures; characterization of physical and chemical properties of propellants and their pyrolysis products; and coupling effects among the ignition, combustion, and mechanical deformation/fracture processes.
+Basic research is needed in several areas, including: condesnsed phase reactions, flame spreading over unburned surfaces (particularly in narrow channels); surface reaction zone structure of burning propellants; chemical kinetics and burning mechanisms; propellant flame structures; characterization of physical and chemical properties of propellants and their pyrolysis products; and coupling effects among the ignition, combustion, and mechanical deformation/fracture processes.
 The use of advanced combustion diagnostic techniques for reaction front measurements, flame structure characterization, and determination of reaction mechanisms is highly encouraged.
 Especially of interest are novel methods which can well characterize the ignition and burning behavior of a material utilizing only minute quantities of that material.
 Complementary model development and numerical solution of these same ignition and combustion processes are also essential.
-There is also need to understand the unplanned or accidental ignition of energetic materials due to stimuli such as electrostatic discharge, impact, friction, etc. This requires, for example, research on the processes of energy absorption and energy partitioning in the materials, the effect of mechanical damage on the ignition events, and other topics relating to the safety of energetic materials.
+There is also need to understand the unplanned or accidental ignition of energetic materials due to stimuli such as electrostatic discharge, impact, friction, rapid straining, etc. This requires, for example, research on the processes of energy absorption and energy partitioning in the materials, the effect of mechanical damage on the ignition events, and other topics relating to the safety of energetic materials.